I need a total money makeover.

 - Emergency fund ($1000 for now, someday 6 months of expenses at BS3)

 I’ve been in denial that our debt wasn’t an issue.
 Has debt really BLESSED your life?
 Paying that car payment every month instead of building wealth?
 Throwing hundreds of dollars at credit cards you used–to buy crap that you didn’t even end up really liking?
 (I’m looking at you, Target shoes and deep red lipstick that shouldn’t wear off…) Honestly it’s been a huge stressor for me for a long time.
 It’s been even worse since the build went to poop and everything was way more expensive than we had planned.
 I honestly don’t care what anyone else thinks anymore.
 I truly hope that this time I don’t let myself down and wonder why I’m still a mess two years from now.
 So here’s the scoop.
 We make good money.
 We suck at managing it.

 - I need to get Baby Step 1 (BS1) funded.

 - No spending other than absolute essentials and required debt payments.

-- BUY NO STARBUCKS COFFEES. *tears*
+- QUIT BUYING STARBUCKS COFFEES. *tears*

 - Menu plan for month, keeping balance between cost and nutrition needs.